About Me

 I started with a gas MIG welder and still do the lions share of the construction processes with one, albeit a significantly improved model.
 It's capable of working with both the stainless steel, that cutlery is generally made of, and mild steel.
 Excellent for fast structural welds and just quickly adding material bulk that can be sculpted, refined and shaped in blending different pieces together.

-I have since invested time in a TIG welder.
+I have also invested time in a TIG welder.
 Useful skills to learn and a lovely bit of kit.
 Capable of much more finesse than MIG as well as adding the ability to braze brass and copper.
 I've been using that to add new materials, colours and variety.
-New possiblities!
+New possibilities!

 Are there really 100 spoons in the 'Predator'?

 It changed everything.
-Out of nowhere I felt like I'd made a piece of art or at least something a bit different, something kinda 'cool'.
+Out of nowhere I felt like I'd made a piece of art or at least something a bit different, something kind of 'cool'.
+My mates were blown away by it and, having filmed and uploaded the making of it, there came some random further encouragement online.

 Where do you get the cutlery from?

-It's a never ending battle sourcing it, I go through alot of cutlery!
-Car boots sales and charity shops of course and then online there's Ebay, Facebook Marketplace, and Google!
-Always reaching out trying to make connections.
+It's a never ending battle sourcing it, I go through a lot of cutlery!
+Car boots sales and charity shops of course online.
+Always reaching out trying to make connections!

-I've learned plenty about cutlery in the last few years, this does not make for a rivoting party conversation!
-But, strangely interesting to me and certainly helps me narrow down what I'm looking for.
+I've learned plenty about cutlery in the last few years, this does not make for a riveting party conversation … but, strangely interesting to me and certainly helps me narrow down what I'm looking for.

 Where are you based?